composer/composer/doc/04-schema.md

 * **notify-on-install:** Defaults to `true`.
 Composer allows repositories to define a notification URL, so that they get notified whenever a package from that repository is installed.
 This option allows you to disable that behaviour.
+* **use-include-path:** Defaults to `false`.
+When this option is set to true, Composer will use the PHP include path in the autoloader when loading files

 Example: